 When you hire a freelancer, it means they are designating time for you.
 If you disappear unannounced, we move on and do other things.

 Yes, the other kind of free also doesn’t apply to us.
 Just because we are freelancers doesn’t mean we are ready to work for free, or that our rates will be magically lower.

 Asking a freelancer to reduce their rate because you are a start-up is ridiculous.
-I’ve never personally come across a start-up who started making money and then went “You helped us in the past, so take this bonus, now that we are in the green.”
+I’ve never personally come across a start-up that started making money and then went, “You helped us in the past, so take this bonus, now that we are in the green.”

 The Payment Run

-Believe it or not, but we spend more time running after payments than actually working.
+Believe it or not, we spend more time running after payments than actually working.

 So, think twice about holding off on a freelancer’s pay.
 We have bills and rent to pay, and a life to live.
 Just like you expect us to stick to deadlines, please adhere to when you agreed to pay.

 Moreover, statements like “it’s only a small amount,” and “it’s not about the money,” are rude when trying to avoid payments.
 Just like money is important to you, it is to us as well.

 On the brighter side, freelancers do have some advantages.
 We have the luxury to work in our underwear.
 In fact, I’m doing that now.
 No need to picture that, you perv!